-- ICBA will actively engage the Federal Housing Finance Administration (FHFA) and the GSEs regarding overly burdensome policies and practices, including underwriting guidelines, appraisal requirements, and servicing requirements that increase the cost, operational burden, and difficulty of using the GSEs and thereby impact access to credit in rural or small-town communities.
+- ICBA will actively engage the Federal Housing Finance Administration (FHFA) and the GSEs regarding overly burdensome policies and practices, including underwriting guidelines, appraisal requirements, and servicing requirements that increase the cost, operational burden, and difficulty for community banks to use the GSEs and thereby reduce access to credit in rural or small-town communities.

 - Underwriting and property appraisal guidelines and policies should not discriminate against properties and borrowers in rural or small-town markets.

-- Mortgage servicing requirements from the GSEs should not conflict with the community bank business model and cost structure.
+- Mortgage servicing requirements from the GSEs should be tailored to better fit the community bank cost structure and business model.

-- Quality control/loan manufacturing policies and requirements are overly complex and add considerable cost to the process making it harder for smaller lenders to sell directly to the GSEs.
+- Quality control/loan manufacturing policies and requirements that are overly complex add considerable cost to the process, making it harder for smaller lenders to sell directly to the GSEs.

-ICBA is particularly concerned that as appraisers retire or leave the business in rural and small-town communities community bank lenders may not be able to access the secondary market due to their difficulty in obtaining a property appraisal that meets secondary market guidelines.
+ICBA is particularly concerned that as appraisers retire or leave the business in rural and small-town communities community bank lenders may not be able to access the secondary market due to their difficulty in obtaining a property appraisal that meets secondary market guidelines at a reasonable price.
 ICBA will continue to work with the GSEs and the FHFA to develop alternatives to standard residential property appraisals, which may only be completed by a licensed and certified appraiser.